swift-actions/setup-swift/README.md

 swift-version: "main-snapshot-2024-08-01"
 ```

-Or you can omit date to lookup for latest available snapshot (note that you may run into GitHub API limits,
+Or you can omit date to lookup for latest available snapshot
-which can be avoided if you specify API Token in your project settings)

 ```yaml
 swift-version: "main-snapshot"